Robbery

 • Robbery classifications result from the means employed, such as an armed robbery, or the place of offense, such as a bank robbery.

-• A burglary is not a robbery.
-A burglary is when someone uses force to enter a home or business, with the intent of stealing your property or committing some other felony — the burglary occurs at the moment of the breaking and entering.
+• Burglary is often confused with robbery.
+A burglary is a separate criminal offense and occurs when someone uses force to enter a home or business, with the intent of stealing your property or committing some other felony — the burglary occurs at the moment of the breaking and entering.

 Protecting Yourself From a Robbery

 • Be aware of your surroundings.
 Walk with a purpose, head up and looking around.
-Stay in lighted areas at night.
+Stay in well-lit areas at night.

 • Stay with the crowd — there is safety in numbers.